Business-to-Consumer (B2C) businesses like yours employ a variety of marketing methods to reach more customers online and off.

 Public Relations (PR)

-PR often involves outreach in order to get your business featured in industry-leading publications.
-You might also use press releases to make your audience more aware of the goings on in your business.
+PR often involves outreach to get your business featured in industry-leading publications.
+You might also use press releases to make your audience more aware of the goings-on in your business.

 Cost Per Lead – PR